Khushboosingh1988/MRP_CCHS_2022/README.md

 Validation-based threshold analysis was also conducted using out-of-fold predictions from the training data.

+For the July 28 Results deliverable, additional descriptive summaries were added, including the binary outcome distribution, selected predictor distributions, and an inter-predictor association matrix using Cramer's V.

 ## Key Findings

 The exploratory and predictive results were generally consistent.